marc2332/reactor-wallet/README.md

-This is a mobile Solana wallet.
+This is a mobile Solana wallet (not yet wallet).

-*Important*: It doesn't have wallet funcionalities yet, you can just type an address and see how many SOLs it has.
+*IMPORTANT*: It doesn't have wallet funcionalities yet, you can just type an address and see how many SOLs it has.

 WIP.